 - Vanilla extract.
 You can also use vanilla beans if you prefer the pretty specs of vanilla in your panna cotta.

-Tips for making perfect panna cotta
+Tips for making the perfect panna cotta

 - Make sure to fully dissolve the gelatin in your cream mixture before adding it to an ice bath.
 If the gelatin is not dissolved fully, the panna cotta will not set up causing a grainy panna cotta.